taslater/egui_kittest/README.md

   - 360 px: stacked + 1 column
   - 820 px: side+central + 2 columns (accounts for SidePanel width)
   - 1280 px: 3 columns
+- Use physical width (points × pixels_per_point) for breakpoints so layout is stable across DPI and independent of zoom.
+- When writing tests that change scaling modes, prefer asserting the semantic `Scaling mode: …` label.
+For breakpoint stability across modes, you can set `app.scaling_mode` directly before building a harness for determinism.

 ## Example Test Structure